georgiagibbs98/Coding-Girls/README.md

 <B>Nevigations:</B>

 <ol>
-<li>Once you have downloaded and unzipped the "bootstrap-3.3.7 - Final Product", please click into the "Click Here for Webpages" folder.</li>
+<li>Once you have downloaded and unzipped the "bootstrap-3.3.7 - Final Product" in the Github Repository, please click into "Click Here for Webpages" folder.</li>
-<li>Click the folder "carousel", open the "index" files for "home page"</li>
+<li>Click the folder "carousel", locate the "index" files for "home page"</li>
-<li>Click the folder "jumbotron-narrow", open the "index" files for "contact page" </li>
+<li>Click the folder "jumbotron-narrow", locate the "index" files for "contact page" </li>
 </ol>

 <B>** Cautions: **</B>